 Yes, we work with each patient to set up a suitable payment plan.
 We have a sliding scale in place for individuals with financial hardship.

-Suboxone is used to treat opiate addiction.
-This medication contains a combination of buprenorphine and naloxone.
+Suboxone is a medication used to treat opiate addiction.
+It works by reducing cravings and eliminating withdrawal symptoms.
+Suboxone contains a combination of buprenorphine and naloxone.
 Buprenorphine is a partial opioid receptor agonist.
 It relieves withdrawal symptoms by partially stimulating brain receptors responsive to opiates.
 Naloxone is an opioid receptor antagonist.
-The receptor antagonists block their target receptors preventing opiate-induced stimulation.
+The receptor antagonists block their target receptors, preventing opiate-induced stimulation.
 Naloxone is a “safety switch” designed to prevent any possible abuse of Suboxone.